-You need to contact your local animal control agency, if your city/county has one (many do not).
-Often, animal control is part of the sheriff's department.
+To report suspected abuse and/or neglect, contact your local animal control agency, if your city/county has one (many do not).
+Often, animal control is a part of the sheriff's department.

 If that is unsuccessful, you should contact your local police/sheriff department.
 This is not always successful, as law enforcement agencies are tasked with many duties and must set priorities.
 You may need to contact a local, elected city/county official for assistance or guidance.

 Pet Shops and Kennels

 Currently, pet shops, boarding kennels and similar businesses are not licensed/regulated specifically by the state of Indiana.